redis/redis-doc/topics/programmability.md

 Redis provides two means for running scripts.

 Firstly, and ever since Redis 2.6.0, the `EVAL` command enables running server-side scripts.
 Eval scripts provide a quick and straightforward way to have Redis run your scripts ad-hoc.
-However, using them means that the scripted logic becomes a part of your application.
+However, using them means that the scripted logic is a part of your application (not an extension of the Redis server).
 Every applicative instance that runs a script must have the script's source code readily available for loading at any time.
 That is because scripts are only cached by the server and are volatile.
 As your application grows, this approach can become harder to develop and maintain.